Danielle Sassoon

-Danielle Renee Sassoon (born 1986) is an American attorney who served as the acting U.S. attorney for the Southern District of New York between January 21, 2025, and February 13, 2025, appointed by Donald Trump.
-As an assistant United States Attorney in the district, she secured prominent convictions against sex trafficker Larry Ray and fraudster Sam Bankman-Fried.
+Danielle Renee Sassoon (born 1986) is an American attorney who served as the acting U.S. attorney for the Southern District of New York between January 21, 2025, and February 13, 2025.
+As an assistant United States attorney in the district, she secured prominent convictions against sex trafficker Larry Ray and fraudster Sam Bankman-Fried.
 Sassoon resigned from the United States Department of Justice to avoid complying with Acting United States Deputy Attorney General Emil Bove's command to dismiss federal criminal corruption charges against Eric Adams, Mayor of New York City.
-She currently is a senior fellow at the conservative Manhattan Institute.
+She currently is a partner at Clement & Murphy PLLC and a senior fellow at the conservative Manhattan Institute.

 Early life and education

 Danielle Renee Sassoon was born in 1986 to Salomon (Sol) and Evelyn Sassoon in New York City.
 Her father was a partner at the law firm Morrison Cohen, and is now a partner at the law firm BakerHostetler; her mother worked as a clinical psychologist and research psychologist.
 Her grandmother escaped Syria to avoid the persecution against Syrian Jews before Israel was created in 1948.
 While attending the Ramaz School (2004), a Modern Orthodox Jewish school on the Upper East Side of Manhattan where she was first in her class, Sassoon studied the Talmud, which she credits as preparation for her future legal work.

 Sassoon graduated magna cum laude from Harvard University with a Bachelor of Arts in history and literature in 2008.
 She then attended Yale Law School, where she was a features editor of The Yale Law Journal, graduating in 2011.

 Sassoon subsequently served as a law clerk for conservative Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit.
 From July 2012 to August 2013, she clerked for conservative Justice Antonin Scalia of the U.S. Supreme Court.
 She then worked as a litigation associate at the law firm Kirkland & Ellis in its New York City office.
 In the spring term of 2016, she co-taught a Supreme Court seminar as an adjunct professor at New York University School of Law.